stevenc49/stevenc49.github.io/pages/practiceJournal.md

 - writing / blogging / tweeting and building audience

+Start building these small habits slowly.
+And be realistic.

+Got the leetcoding habit down.
+Should expand and do blogging habit next.

 ### Jun 25

 Today, I just spent 2 hours trying to get DS to run my CommandLineRunner after Andrei's changes.
 FUCK!!!!!